signalfx/integrations/collectd-activemq/README.md

 # ![](./img/integrations_activemq.png) ActiveMQ

-This is a directory that consolidates all the metadata associated with SignalFx's integration with ActiveMQ.
+Metadata associated with SignalFx's integration with ActiveMQ can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-activemq).
 The relevant code for the plugin can be found [here](https://github.com/signalfx/activemq-integration).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)